An approach for creation, training and extension of systems based on direct seeding on permanent soil cover in Madagascar

 Ce rapport fait la synthèse des résultats agro-écologiques des systèmes de culture mis en oeuvre en 2002/2003 sur les sites de références.
 Les résultats obtenus sur les terroirs au Lac Alaotra sont détaillés et commentés.Il synthétise également les principaux enseignements de 5 années de recherche-action par TAFA dans les différentes éco-régions.

-Mots-clés : gestion du sol, diffusion, Lac Alaotra
+Mots-clés : diffusion, gestion du sol, Lac Alaotra

 Projet d'appui à la diffusion des techniques agro-écologiques à Madagascar : rapport de campagne 2002-2003